CommonEvaluationPlatform/CEP/README.md

 The Arty100T shares a single microUSB connector for JTAG and UART, while the VC707 and VCU118 have seperate ports for each.

-For the Arty100T, connect a Digilent SD or microSD PMOD board o connector JA.
+For the Arty100T, connect a Digilent SD or microSD PMOD board to connector JA.
 For the VCU118, connect the same to the PMOD connector on the right side of the board.
 The PMOD connectors can be ordered from Digikey, Digilent, or other distributors.

 Additional information can be found here: (https://digilent.com/shop/pmod-sd-full-sized-sd-card-slot/ or https://digilent.com/shop/pmod-microsd-microsd-card-slot/).